karanchinch10/My_Projects/README.md

 - Used all regression algorithms to train model and after comparing result of all, got well accuracy by RandomForestRegressor(cross validation--around 90%)
 - Finally Build web application using streamlit and deploy the model
 - <https://karanchinch10-oldcar-sell-streamlit-app-p6gwqq.streamlitapp.com/> works too
-- Technical tools or library used --Python,Numpy,Pandas,sklearn,matplotllib,html,css,streamlit
+- Technical tools or library used -- <code>Python,Numpy,Pandas,sklearn,matplotllib,html,css,streamlit</code>

 <h1><a href="https://www.youtube.com/watch?v=5s0L1YtdjTI&ab_channel=HansrajSongs">2.IRIS flowers Detection</a></h1>
 To determine class or cateogry of flower which its belong to base on their 4 features or parameters such as sepal length,sepal width, petal length and petal width.
 Dataset contains total 3 category of flowers of 50 instances each(setosa,virginica,versicolor), where each class refers to a type of iris plant.
 One class is linearly separable from the other 2; the latter are NOT linearly separable from each other.